darkrelics/eidolon-engine/documentation/incremental-api.md

     "Outcome": "normal",
     "ClientEvents": [
       {
-        "eventType": "narrative",
-        "title": "Combat Begins",
+        "Title": "Combat Begins",
-        "description": "A goblin jumps out from the shadows!"
+        "Description": "A goblin jumps out from the shadows!"
       }
     ]
   }